jasoncolburne/cellular-receptor-model/README.md

 ## Process

-The model was prototyped in Bambu Studio on a Bambu Lab A1 FDM printer using stock settings and no AMS (three plates/colors), after generating STL files using openSCAD.
+The model was prototyped in Bambu Studio on Bambu Lab A1/X2D FDM printers using stock settings and no AMS (three plates/colors), after generating STL files using openSCAD.
 The filament used was Eureka PLA.
+There is a 3mf file included in [./3mf/](./3mf/)

 ### Braille